Andrettin/Wyrmsun/readme.txt

 - Improved resource generation for randomly-generated maps.
 - Updated tree generation so that trees are less spread out in small chunks in randomly generated maps.

+* Miscellaneous
+- Renamed the "Campaign" screen to "Scenarios", to prevent confusion due to each "campaign" in the mode not containing a series of missions, but rather a single scenario on a huge map.

 * Quests
 - Added "The House of Seven Fathers" in-game quest for the Germanics.

+* Scenarios
+- The scenario screen now displays the highest completed difficulty for each scenario/campaign.

 * Triggers
-- Updated the "Bountiful Harvest" campaign mode event so that the quantity of copper obtained scales with the quantity of farms owned.
+- Updated the "Bountiful Harvest" scenario/campaign mode event so that the quantity of copper obtained scales with the quantity of farms owned.
-- Added the "Expert Miner" random event for the campaign mode, which gives the (dwarven) player an expert miner for a price.
+- Added the "Expert Miner" random event for the scenario/campaign mode, which gives the (dwarven) player an expert miner for a price.
-- Added the "Splendid Table" random event for the campaign mode.
+- Added the "Splendid Table" random event for the scenario/campaign mode.
-- Added the "Beautiful Statuette" random event for the campaign mode.
+- Added the "Beautiful Statuette" random event for the scenario/campaign mode.
-- Added the "Brawl at the Barracks" random event for the campaign mode.
+- Added the "Brawl at the Barracks" random event for the scenario/campaign mode.
-- Added the "Giant Mushroom Grown" random event for the campaign mode, for the dwarves.
+- Added the "Giant Mushroom Grown" random event for the scenario/campaign mode, for the dwarves.

 * Units
 - Fixed issue which caused a worker to stop its current actions if it previously had been ordered to build a structure, began building it, and then went on to do something else and another worker completed the construction.